 The interdisciplinary field of Peace and Social Justice Studies focuses on practical questions of how to realize peace and justice in the everyday world.
 We are concerned with building peace with justice locally: with families, communities and organizations, and we also strive to reduce injustice and build peace nationally and internationally.
 Through our classes, programs and interactions, PSJ students and faculty seek to

 - understand, respond, and reduce conflict on both individual and social levels

 - develop approaches to and methods for prevention and resolution of war, genocide, terrorism, and violations of human rights and

 - contribute to the development of social systems and societies that promote peace with social justice.

 Peace and Social Justice Studies majors and minors are encouraged strongly to engage their studies in and beyond the classroom.
-We promote experiences in local and global partnership organizations and shared leadership in the Peace and Social Justice Studies Program.
+We promote experiences in local and global partnership organizations and shared leadership in the Peace and Social Justice Studies Department.

 What will I study?

 Students in peace and social justice studies typically acquire a broad and comparative understanding of conflict, violence and peace.
 Our primary goal is the development of students’ knowledge and competencies in fields that contribute towards peace and social transformation.
-The program brings intellectual and experiential inquiry to the fundamental interrelationship between peace and justice.
+The department brings intellectual and experiential inquiry to the fundamental interrelationship between peace and justice.